Prior Authorization Compliance 2026: Are You Ready?

 One of the most anticipated changes from CMS is the shortened timeframe for prior authorization decisions.
 By 2026, payers will be required to approve or deny urgent prior authorization requests within 72 hours and standard requests within seven calendar days.
 This will help reduce delays in care, something that physicians and patients have been demanding for years.

-For insurers, claims adjusters, and TPAs, this shortened window represents a significant operational shift.
+For case managers, payers, and their adjusters, this shortened window represents a significant shift.
 Current PA processes often involve multiple layers of review, communication between providers and payers, and back-and-forth negotiations.
 Compressing these steps into a shorter timeframe will require a more streamlined, efficient system.

 However, this comes with both benefits and risks: